-* Australia recorded no new locally acquired cases of the coronavirus on Saturday.
-There were nine cases recorded in hotel quarantine: three in Queensland, one in Victoria, two in Western Australia and three in NSW.
+* Australia recorded no new locally-acquired cases of the coronavirus on Wednesday.
+There were 13 cases recorded in hotel quarantine: Five in NSW, five in Queensland and one each in SA, WA and the ACT.

 * The national death toll is 909: Victoria 820, NSW 56, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3 (Two Queensland residents who died in NSW have been included in the official tolls of both states).

 GLOBAL CORONAVIRUS NUMBERS: